 Save the Children remains committed to working within and alongside communities in the DRC to ensure they know how to protect themselves and feel supported through the terrible experience of having a strange and deadly disease on their doorstep.

-When and where was the DRC's largest Ebola outbreak?
+- When and where was the DRC’s largest outbreak of Ebola?